Sawtell railway station

 Sawtell railway station is located on the North Coast line in New South Wales, Australia.
 It serves the town of Sawtell, opening on 13 July 1925.

-Platforms & services
+Platforms and services

 Sawtell has one platform.
-Each day northbound XPT services operate to Grafton, Casino and Brisbane, with three southbound services operating to Sydney.
+Each day northbound XPT services operate to Casino and Brisbane, with two southbound services operating to Sydney.
 This station is a request stop, so the train stops only if passengers booked to board/alight here.